PSA2018 SPSP session: Beyond Theory-Centric Studies of Scientific Progress (November 2018)

 Exeter, 11–13 January 2017

-This is the third milestone workshop in the ERC DATA_SCIENCE project, devoted to exploring the movements of data in biomedicine, and their relation to practices of medical knowledge production, treatment and diagnosis.
+This was the third milestone workshop in the ERC DATA_SCIENCE project, devoted to exploring the movements of data in biomedicine, and their relation to practices of medical knowledge production, treatment and diagnosis.

 Symposium: Data in Time (November 2016)